Appropriate Assessment for Ecologists

 Following the course Participants will be able to

 - Prepare a basic Appropriate Assessment Screening

 - Interact with other professionals in relation to projects within and adjacent to Natura 2000 sites.

 - Competently use all the acronyms associated with Appropriate Assessment and Designated Areas.

 - Describe Legal background of Birds and Habitats Directives and the 2010 Planning Act in relation to Natura 2000 sites including aspects such as retention, extension of time and exempt development.

 - Recognise competent authorities and list their responsibilities.

 - Evaluate appropriate assessments and seek additional information if required.

-The course will use quizzes, worksheets and multiple case studies (windfarms, roads, quarries , marinas, dive centres and walking trails) to achieve learning objectives.
+The course will use games, worksheets and multiple case studies (windfarms, roads, quarries , marinas, dive centres and walking trails) to achieve learning objectives.

 Discussion time will be timetabled and specific examples may be addressed if required.